sacko87/sacko87.github.io/index.md

   * Liaise with in-house translators to translate web content for static websites.

 All projects required a reasonable level of web security; this is where my interest in the subject began.

+My work here involved the use of multiple versions of MySQL (4/5) and PHP (4/5), as well as some front-end development.

+### Language Summary

+I am proficent in C, CPP, Java 7/8 (learning 9 as we speak), SQL, JavaScript (learning TypeScript as we speak too), PHP (4/5) and Python 2/3.
+I'm always open to learning new languages as there is no one language that can do everything well!

 ### Non-subject specific work experience